kwoding/webdriver-mobile-testing-pyramid/doc/emulator/exercise3.md

-# Exercise 2 Mobile emulators: Scaling
+# Exercise 3 Mobile emulators: Scaling

 ## Description
-1. Configure the `maven-surefire-plugin` to 5 processes in parallel (use `forkCount` property)
+1. Configure the `maven-surefire-plugin` to 3 processes in parallel (use `forkCount` property)

-2. Extend the `DriverFactory` with multiple 5 emulators with each a different Android version.
+2. Extend the `DriverFactory` with 3 emulators with each a different Android version

-3. Create test classes with each one or more tests, one class for each emulator.
+3. Create test classes with each one or more tests, one class for each emulator

 4. Run tests